vantaworks/docker-debian10-ansible/README.md

 Usage
 -----

-These steps are only required if manual, one-off
+These steps are only required if manual, one-off testing is used.

 1. Pull the image (skip if you manually built it): `docker pull vantaworks/docker-debian10-ansible:latest`
-2. Running the image:
+2. Run the container:

 ```
 docker run --detach --privileged \